jewelsofthought/neshama/site/posts/freedom/week_1/chesed_malkuth.md

 <div class="block note">

-Each week for the seven days of the week, I focus on a specific _sefirah_ and experience that week “through the eyes/consciousness/awareness of that _sefirah_ during the whole of that week.
+Each week for the seven days of the week, I focus on a specific _sefirah_ and experience that week "through the eyes/consciousness/awareness of that _sefirah_ during the whole of that week.
 For that reason, I begin that week with a deep meditation on the energy of the _sefirah_.
-Then, each day of the week, I focus on the interaction (awakening) of one of the _sefirot_ in the space of the “weekly” _sefirah_.
+Then, each day of the week, I focus on the interaction (awakening) of one of the _sefirot_ in the space of the "weekly" _sefirah_.

 <figure style='float: left'>
   <img src='/posts/img/neshama/six_portals_200x200.jpg' alt='6 points' width='200' height='200' />
   <figcaption>The six portals</figcaption>
 </figure>

 Holding the consciousness of the weekly _sefirah_, I look through the lense of the daily _sefirah_.
-It is one of the “personalities” within the current weekly _sefirah_ &mdash; examining it's influence from the weekly _sefirah_’s perspective.
+It is one of the "personalities" within the current weekly _sefirah_ &mdash; examining it's influence from the weekly _sefirah_'s perspective.

 One of the ways of expressing this is through syntax, the daily _sefirah_ being the subject of the sentence, and the weekly being the object thereof.